jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The classic fairytale _Cinderella_ is a great example of how to hook an audience.

 The movie tells the story of a beautiful, diligent, and kind-hearted country girl named Cinderella.
-An unloved orphan, she lives her wicked stepmother and her two spoiled stepsisters.
-Forced to do all the chores without any help or appreciation.
-Cinderella's made friends with the local animals, but dreams of a better life and a chance to find happiness.
+An unloved orphan, she lives with her wicked stepmother and her two spoiled stepsisters.
+She's forced to do all the chores and only has the local animals for companionship.

+Understandably, Cinderella dreams of a better life and a chance to find happiness.

-She’s ecstatic when she learns that the royal court is hosting an extravagent ball.
-The King wants to find a bride for his charming son.
-Cinderella's friends help her sew a dress for what's sure to be the most wonderful night of her life.
+That's why she’s so ecstatic when she learns that the royal court is hosting an extravagent ball.
+The King wants to find a bride for his charming son, so Cinderella's friends help her sew a dress for what's sure to be the most wonderful night of her life.
 But her evil family forbids her, mocks her uppitiness, and tears her dress to shreds.

 The young girl is on the verge of tears.
 But, just as despair is about to set in, her Fairy Godmother appears.
 With a flick of her wand, the godmother transforms Cinderella’s ragged clothes into a dazzling gown and a pair of sparkling glass slippers.
 The fairy's magic also creates a carriage and a team of horses so that her mistreated goddaughter will finally have a night she’ll never forget.

 At the party, Cinderella captivates everyone with her beauty and grace, especially the Prince.
 The two glide across the floor and whisper sweet nothings in each other’s ears.
 It looks like Cinderella's life is changed.
 Sadly though, the spell that gave Cinderella her magical night ends, forcing the shy orphan to flee from the ballroom, leaving the Prince with nothing but a glass slipper to remember her by.

-The heartbroken Prince is determined to find his true love and orders his men to search the entire kingdom for the girl who fits the slipper.
+The heartbroken Prince is determined to find his true love and orders his men to search the entire kingdom for the girl who fits the glass slipper.

 They eventually get to Cinderella’s house.
 The wicked stepmother has gotten wise that her stepdaughter is the Prince’s heartthrob, and so locks her in the attic.
 Cinderella's friends come to her rescue, steal the key, and open the attic door just in time.
 Cinderella can now ask the Prince’s men if she can try on the glass slipper.
 Then, just as she’s about to, the evil stepmother smashes the precious mememto.